 Couples counseling is a form of psychotherapy where you and your partner meet with a trained therapist to learn how to understand each other better, work through challenges, resolve conflict, improve communication, strengthen connection, and help you feel more secure in your relationship.

 You don’t have to be on the verge of divorce or a breakup to seek couples therapy.
 Couples counseling can help you at any stage of your relationship, regardless of marital status, age, race, faith, or sexual orientation.
-Couples counseling can also help couples going through a divorce to separate amicably, and learn ways to co-parent together, as well as blended-families.
+Couples counseling can also help couples learn better ways to co-parent together, function more effectively as blended-families, or part amicably when going through a divorce.

 If your family is experiencing increased arguments or tension at home, sibling conflicts, addiction concerns, adjustment to a recent life change such as a mental health or physical health diagnosis, job loss, birth of a child, adoption, divorce, remarriage, blended family, or death of a loved one, then you would benefit from meeting with one of our therapists trained in family therapy.